Niangmohamed/Computer-Vision-for-Autonomous-Cars/README.md

 ## Lane detection

-### How do lanes help autonomous vehicles even work?
+### How lanes detection help autonomous vehicles even work?

 ---

+<p align='justify'> The lines drawn on the roads indicate to drivers where the traffic lanes are and serve as a reference to indicate the direction to be followed to steer the vehicle.
+Also, the ability to identify and track lanes is essential in order to develop algorithms for driverless vehicles.
+Above examples of existing systems. </p>